nrwl/nx/docs/blog/2024-09-05-personal-access-tokens.md

 What we previously called "access tokens" will now be called "[CI access tokens](/ci/recipes/security/access-tokens)."
 They are still defined at the workspace level, but are designed for use in CI.
-These tokens can now be set as environment variables on your CI platform so that they're no longer committed to your repo.
+These tokens should be set as environment variables or secrets on your CI platform so that they're no longer committed to your repo.

 ## What are personal access tokens?

 [Personal access tokens](/ci/recipes/security/personal-access-tokens) are a new type of access token that is scoped to an individual user.
 This means that this token lives and dies with that member's access to your Nx Cloud workspace.
-Users must log in to Nx Cloud and confirm their access to a workspace before a personal access token can be created.
+Users must log in to Nx Cloud and they are a member of a workspace before a personal access token can be created.
-Once created, we validate that token for access each time.
-As soon as a user loses access, the personal access token no longer works and access to the cache is removed.
+Once created, we validate that token for access each time you use the distributed cache.
+As soon as a user loses access, the personal access token no longer works, and access to the cache is removed.

 This gets even more powerful when combined with the GitHub VCS integration.
 When a user's GitHub access is removed from a GitHub-connected organization, their access to Nx Cloud is removed, and their personal access token is invalidated.